Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 A DHCP server automatically assigns an IP address and other network configuration to each new device on the network.

 The steps of the DHCP workflow is **DORA** (Discover - Offer - Request - Ack) :
-- a device joins the network and broadcasts a DISCOVER request to identify DHCP servers
+- a device joins the network and broadcasts a DISCOVER request to identify DHCP servers (with IP address 0.0.0.0)
 - the DHCP server responds with an available IP address OFFER
 - the device responds with a REQUEST for this IP
 - the DHCP server responds with a ACK